 Make a separate table for each set of related attributes, and give each table a primary key.
 Each

-field contains at most one value from its attribute domain.
+the field contains at most one value from its attribute domain.

 2NF: Eliminate Redundant Data